royneary/mod_push/README.md

 ```

 ##Configuration
-###resume_timeout
+###stream management
 mod_push depends on stream management (XEP-0198) stream resumption.
-So the
+Clients are expected to close the TCP connection to the server without sending `</stream>` when they want to receive push notifications.
-option 'resume_timeout' for module ejabberd_c2s in the listen-section of
+The option `resume_timeout` for module ejabberd_c2s in the listen-section of
-ejabberd.yml must be set to a value > 0 (default value is 300).
+ejabberd.yml must be set to a value greater than 0 (default value is 300).
 This enables
 stream resumption but the value has no effect on push users since mod_push
 overwrites this value to keep them pending for a long time.